voostindie/markdown-curator/README.md

 The [music](src/test/resources/music/README.md) test suite provides examples of what this tool can do and how it works.
 The test code contains a [MusicCuratorModule](src/test/java/nl/ulso/markdown_curator/MusicCuratorModule.java) that can serve as an example for building your own curator, on top of your own vault.

 [Vincent's Markdown Curator](https://github.com/voostindie/vincents-markdown-curator) (vmc) is my own, personal implementation that I use every day.
 It runs on top of 3 independent vaults - work, volunteering, personal - each with their own unique queries, and some shared across.
-You might find some inspiration in it!
+You might find some inspiration in it.

 ## Obsidian users: Ye be warned!